snowflakedb/native-apps-templates/spcs-basic/README.md

 snow app run
 ```

-> Application and Application Package have been automatically suffixed by their (local) user name.
+> Take note of the name of the application, which is based on the name you chose when you initialized this project.
+The application object and package are, by default, automatically suffixed by your (local) user name (i.e. `$USER`).

 ## Setup the application